-- ⋄ E.getHead() and E.getTail() retrieve, respectively, the first and last elements (if any) of the list identified by E. Require that E identifies a list that exists or they fault; - $\diamond$ $E.\mathtt{getNext}(E')$ and $E.\mathtt{getPrev}(E')$ retrieve, respectively, the elements (if any) following and preceding the element E' in the list identified by E. Require that E identifies a list that exists and that E' identifies an element in the list identified by E or they fault; - $\diamond$ E.pop() retrieves and removes the first element of the list identified by E (if the list is empty it simply returns null).
-Requires that E identifies a list that exists or it faults; - $\diamond$ E.push(E') adds the element E' to the start of the list identified by E. Requires that E identifies a list that exists and that E' identifies an element that is not in the list identified by E or it faults; - $\diamond$ E.remove(E') removes the element E' from the list identified by E. Requires that E identifies a list that exists and that E' identifies an element in the list identified by E or it faults;
+- $\diamond$ getHead(E) and getTail(E) retrieve, respectively, the first and last elements (if any) of the list identified by E. Require that E identifies a list that exists or they fault; - $\diamond$ getNext(E, E') and getPrev(E, E') retrieve, respectively, the elements (if any) following and preceding the element E' in the list identified by E. Require that E identifies a list that exists and that E' identifies an element in the list identified by E or they fault; - $\diamond$ pop(E) retrieves and removes the first element of the list identified by E (if the list is empty it simply returns null).
+Requires that E identifies a list that exists or it faults; - $\diamond$ push(E, E') adds the element E' to the start of the list identified by E. Requires that E identifies a list that exists and that E' identifies an element that is not in the list identified by E or it faults; - $\diamond$ remove(E, E') removes the element E' from the list identified by E. Requires that E identifies a list that exists and that E' identifies an element in the list identified by E or it faults; - $\diamond$ insert(E, E', E'') inserts the element E'' immediately following E' in the list identified by E. Requires that E identifies a list that exists, that E' identifies an element in the list identified by E, and that E'' identifies an element that is not in the list identified by E or it faults;

-- $\diamond$ E.insert(E', E'') inserts the element E'' immediately following E' in the list identified by E. Requires that E identifies a list that exists, that E' identifies an element in the list identified by E, and that E'' identifies an element that is not in the list identified by E or it faults; - o newList() creates a new list, initially empty, and returns its address; and - $\diamond$ E.deleteList() deletes the list identified by E. Requires that E identifies a list that exists or it faults.
+- ◊ newList() creates a new list, initially empty, and returns its address; and - $\diamond$ deleteList(E) deletes the list identified by E. Requires that E identifies a list that exists or it faults.